-Ailurobibliophile tote bag is screen printed by me in black ink onto a canvas tote bag.
+Ailurobibliophile tote bag is screen printed by me in black ink onto lightweight canvas which I construct into a tote bag.
 Bags may vary slightly in size, but are just about 13.5″ x 13.5″.

 About the artwork